-The Tulsa Health Department’s Personal Responsibility Education Program (PREP) specializes in empowering young adults to make proud and responsible decisions, as well as educating them about the dangers and risks associated with sexual activity.
-The goal of the program is to prevent teen births and sexually transmitted infections, including HIV.
-PREP works with schools in Tulsa County, especially those that have the highest teen birth rates, in an effort to influence change and increase education.
+Since 2011, PREP has specialized in empowering young people to make proud and responsible decisions, as well as educating them about the risks associated with sexual activity.
+PREP staff facilitate evidence-based and medically accurate sexual health curricula (sex education) to students in middle and high schools in Tulsa County.
+The goal of the program is to prevent teen births and sexually transmitted infections (STIs), including HIV.
+PREP works with schools in Tulsa County to influence behavior change and increase education.

 PREP Parent Toolkit

 Download this toolkit in English or Spanish for helpful tips for parents to guide their teen through sexual health.

 Good news!
 If you’re a teen looking for birth control, condoms or STD testing, you’re in the right place!
 Youth 19 and under (that’s you!) can receive confidential sexual and reproductive health care.